Medical Loans for Healthcare Expenses

 Potential Risk of Medical Payment Plans from Your Doctor

-Many doctors, especially those that specialize in elective procedures, offer payment plans in their offices.
+Many doctors, especially those who specialize in elective procedures, offer payment plans in their offices.

 As long as you make every payment on time and repay the entire balance within a specified period, you’ll usually pay no interest.

-However, these payment plans come with significant risk.
+However, these payment plans come with significant risks.

 If you miss a payment or fail to repay the loan within the contracted period, the office then charges you interest on the entire amount financed from Day One – not just the amount remaining unpaid at the end of your repayment term.
 This is called “deferred interest,” and it can be very dangerous.